App for Windows

 Installation Guide

-More about agreements on the performance of tasks...
+More about the structure of the project...

 The risks of delays in the execution of the project or its individual tasks are automatically assessed based on the time parameters of the tasks set by the user and the status of their execution.
 In addition, when assessing risks, time parameters and statuses of nested tasks and tasks defined as mandatory predecessors are taken into account.
 Pauses in the course of the project or its individual areas are taken into account as downtime and are also included in the risk assessment.
 Implementer`s risks are taken into account in the Customers' risks.